This episode about strategies for the advancing songwriter was previously published on the Profitable Musician Show.

 Mike Errico is a New York-based musician, writer, and lecturing professor.
 He currently teaches at Yale and Clive Davis school.
-He has a lot to share about songwriting and he has written a book that has grown out of the questions he gets as a professor.
+He has a lot to share about strategies for the advancing songwriter and he has written a book that has grown out of the questions he gets as a professor.

 Mike didn’t really know what he wanted to do when he went out of college.
 He got into songwriting backwards.
 His father was a pianist who got into a popular songwriting course and decided he hated it because he is more of a classical person.
 Mike and his dad had the same name so he took the class instead.
 That was where Mike wrote his first song and it went great.

 A few years later, he got signed, went out on the road, and put out records.
 Then he went back to teaching when he outgrew touring.
 He soon found out he needed a program to teach so he wrote his book, “Music, Lyrics, and Life: A Field Guide for the Advancing Songwriter”.

 As an artist, he has been on a couple of different labels.
 He has written for TV and film, done theme songs, ads, etc. One thing he reminds his students is to be awake and open to so many different types of music writing and songwriting because you never know where you will end up.
 There are a lot of artists who are not known but are making money in the background.
 Be as versatile as possible.

 Mike made sure his book talks about other stuff that is not easily found on YouTube.
 He also references Janna Levin, an astrophysicist about how important repetition is when looking into the universe.
 She relates that to communicating through your song and repeating choruses so the audience can sing along.